tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step5_components_object.md

           example: 1435650870
 ```

 I'll explain a bit more in the next sections how to describe the response.
-In looking at the above code, you may have noticed that not only can you use `$ref` properties in other parts of your spec, you can use it within `components` too.
+In looking at the above code, you may have noticed that not only can you use `$ref` properties in other parts of your spec but also within `components` too.

 {: .tip}
-Notice how the schema definition includes an `example` property for element?
+Notice how the schema definition includes an `example` property for each element?
 Swagger UI will take this `example` and use it to dynamically build a full code sample in the Responses section in the Swagger UI output.
 Thus, you don't need big chunks of code for the sample responses in your spec.
 Instead, these sample responses get built automatically from the schema.
 It's one of the neat things about Swagger UI.
-This way, your schema documentation and example remain consistent.
+This way, your schema documentation and sample response remain consistent.

 ## Describing a schema

 For most of the sections in `components`, you follow the same object descriptions as detailed in the rest of the spec.
-However, when describing a `schema` object, you use standard keywords and terms from the [JSON Schema](http://json-schema.org/), specifically the [JSON Schema Specification Wright Draft 00](https://tools.ietf.org/html/draft-wright-json-schema-00).
+However, when describing a `schema` object, you use standard keywords and terms from the [JSON Schema](http://json-schema.org/), specifically from the [JSON Schema Specification Wright Draft 00](https://tools.ietf.org/html/draft-wright-json-schema-00).

 In other words, you aren't merely using terms defined by the OpenAPI spec to describe the models for your JSON.
 As you describe your JSON models (the data structures for input and output objects), the terminology in the OpenAPI spec feeds into the larger JSON definitions and description language for modeling JSON.
 The OpenAPI's usage of the JSON Schema is just a subset of the full JSON Schema.